Officialsamarthsingh/E-commerce_Sales_EDA/README.md

 ## Conclusion
    This project demonstrates how Exploratory Data Analysis can help businesses identify revenue opportunities, understand customer behavior, and improve operational decision-making using data-driven insights.

+# How to Run the Project

+1. Clone the repository
+2. Install required libraries:

+pip install pandas numpy matplotlib seaborn

+3. Open the Jupyter Notebook
+4. Run all cells sequentially

+# Project Structure

+├── Notebook/
+├── Notebook_in_PDF/
+├── Dataset/
+├── README.md